PirompatA/Bootcamp/Readme.md

-This is iphone price xxx;
+This is iphone price 500;